evshary/cheat-sheet/languages/Sui MOVE/README.md

 sui client call --package your_pkg_id --gas-budget 300000000 --module your_module --function your_function
 sui client call --package your_pkg_id --gas-budget 300000000 --module your_module --function your_function --args <arg1> <arg2> ...
 ```

+## Note

+* If you want to pass an object type that generated from other contract as an argument, you need to put the package ID on the `published-at` and `[address]` field.